 One-time rewards for good grades

-For kids who need that extra push one quarter, trimester or semester, some parents might reward their kids with a new phone or iPad, bicycle, trampoline, vacation to a water park, skiing, etc.
+For kids who need that extra push one quarter, trimester or semester, some parents might reward their kids with a new phone or iPad, bicycle, trampoline, vacation to a water park, skiing, a trip to the arcade or bowling, etc.

 In these instances, even a child “who has everything” might be motivated to work harder.